 Here’s a semi-short story about the requeening.
 Part 1: The candy plug in one of my queen cages was rock solid and the bees hadn’t eaten through it five days later when I checked on it, not even close.
 Part 2: I’ve been told that the attendant bees should be removed from the queen cage before the cage is installed.
 Supposedly in the commotion of being introduced, the attendant bees can get over excited and inadvertently sting or harm the queen.
 I’ve also been told not to worry about the attendant bees and just leave them in the cage with the queen.
 So that’s what I did and everything turned out fine.

-I took a brief peek at one of our monster hives with honey supers on it yesterday and found several frames well on their way to being filled with honey.
-I know some experienced beekeepers discourage new beekeepers from going foundationless in their honey supers because the chances of success are less, but we can’t help ourselves.
-We love it when the bees build natural comb like this:
+I took a brief peek at one of my monster hives with honey supers on it yesterday and found several frames well on their way to being filled with honey.
+I know some experienced beekeepers discourage new beekeepers from going foundationless in their honey supers because the chances of the bees making a solid crop of comb honey aren’t great, but I can’t help myself.
+I love it when the bees build natural comb like this:

 Apparently the bees are attracted to the smell of drawn comb.
-That gets them to work in the honey supers.
-We put foundationless frames between the frames of drawn comb because the bees are generally compelled to fill in empty space.
-Our methods may not maximize honey production, but the maximizing approach can take the fun out of beekeeping.
-That’s not our game.
+That gets them to work in the honey supers more eagerly.
+I put foundationless frames between the frames of drawn comb because the bees are generally compelled to fill in empty space.
+My methods may not maximize honey production, but the maximizing approach can take the fun out of beekeeping.
+That’s not my game.
 And it’s hard to argue with results like this:

 Nothing fancy about any of this.
-The honey still has plenty of little wax bits floating around, but we don’t care.
-We sterilized the small Mason jars and poured the honey in.
+The honey still has plenty of little wax bits floating around, but I don’t care.
+I sterilized the small Mason jars and poured the honey in.
 No heating, no freezing, nothing.
-This honey is just for us.
-Continue reading →